Tsangares/voteIOTA/README.md

 # Installation

-It is reccomended to use a python virtual environment.
+It is recommended to use a python virtual environment.
 Once it is setup, install the dependencies using:

     pip install -r requirements.txt